 “Eva’s lighthearted songs and commentary on dealing with losing the genealogical lottery are both heartfelt and fun, but more than anything, very inspirational!” — SH

 “I enjoyed “Mutant Diaries.”
 It’s a clever, moving and ENTERTAINING show.
 It touched my heart and I also laughed my butt off (don’t worry, it grew back overnight).
 Eva is a very talented writer and performer.” — KRZ

-Now on DVD or Streaming Video!
+DVD or Streaming Video!

 A special note for Medical professionals

 The Mutant Diaries is a great resource to offer patients dealing with cancer, genetic mutations, mastectomy, or other life-changing medical challenges.
 It presents a hopeful message with humor but also with respect for the seriousness of their experiences.
 For medical staff, it provides an important view into patient perspective and has been well received by nurses, genetic counselors and doctors who often only see a small slice of the patient’s full journey.

 Consider referring your patients to this site or carrying a few copies to offer directly in your office, hospital or clinic gift shop, library or website.